3D Beamforming Through Joint Phase-Time Arrays: Simulation Results

 In Secs.~\ref{sec:joint} and \ref{sec:sep_analytical}, we present our analytical methods to configure PS and TTD units.
 In \figref{fig:analytical_alpha}, we illustrate the average gains of the users, which is denoted as $G_l$ in \eqref{eq:gl}, for $N_u=2$, where User 1 gets allocated $\alpha$ of the total BW (${\rm BW}$), and User 2 gets $1-\alpha$ of the BW.
 Our findings reveal that joint optimization consistently outperforms separated optimization by a margin ranging from $0.6$ dB to $4$ dB, depending on the BW allocation ratio.
-The mean difference between joint and separated optimization, observed across various BW allocations, is approximately $1.29$ dB when the method is least squares (LS) and $1.18$ dB when the method is infinity norm.
+The mean difference between joint and separated optimization, observed across various BW allocations, is approximately $1.29$ dB when the method is least squares (LS), which is an extension of \cite{jain2023mmflexible} from 2D to 3D, and $1.18$ dB when the method is infinity norm.
 Hence, it can be deduced that the greater number of systems of equations in the analytical derivation yields higher beamforming gain at the price of higher complexity.

-Moreover, we observe that the closed-form solution obtained through LS optimization results in a lower average gain for unequal BW allocation ($\alpha \leq 0.2$) in both joint and separated optimization scenarios.
-The difference between the average gain is at most $1.81$ dB and on average $0.76$ dB over different BW allocations for the joint and at most $3.36$ dB and on average $1.4$ dB for the separated optimization.
+Moreover, the infinity-norm solution results in a higher average gain than LS for unequal BW allocation ($\alpha \leq 0.2$) in both joint and separated optimization scenarios.
+Although it has a higher computational complexity, the infinity-norm solution treats the two users more fairly and can achieve a larger sum data rate.

-In \figref{fig:uneq_analytical.eps}, we demonstrate $G_{{\rm mean}, i}$ for $i$th user, defined in Eq.~\ref{gmean}, when $N_u=5$.
+In \figref{fig:uneq_analytical.eps}, we demonstrate $G_{{\rm mean}, i}$ for $i^{\rm th}$ user, defined in \eqref{gmean}, when $N_u=5$.
 The BW allocations of the users are $\bm\alpha = [0.3, 0.2, 0.15, 0.1, 0.25 ]$.
 In joint optimization, the infinity norm method yields a maximum gain difference of $3$ dB among users, whereas the LS method results in a $5$ dB difference.
 A similar trend is observed in separated optimization, with the infinity norm leading to a maximum difference of $3.2$ dB, while LS results in a $5.4$ dB difference.
 This suggests that the infinity norm method fosters greater fairness in user gain distribution, even when their assigned ratios are unequal.
 Furthermore, due to the more equitable distribution of average gains among users, the infinity norm also elevates the average gain of users, as illustrated in \figref{fig:analytical_alpha}.